Abasz/ESPRowingMonitor/docs/installation.md

 ### Other already supported boards

-Currently there are two specific boards that are set up and upported:
+Currently there are two specific boards that are set up and supported:

 1. Firebeetle 2
 2. ESP32 Devkit 1.0